Meet our two perinatal psychologists in Richmond, VIC

 Counselling Psychologist

 Fiona has engaged in intensive training in psychoanalytic psychotherapy with the Victorian Association of Psychoanalytic Psychotherapists (VAPP).
-Fiona also teaches and is an Infant Observation seminar leader in the Training Program of the VAPP.
+Fiona also teaches and is an Infant Observation seminar leader in the Training Program of the VAPP and IPI.
 Fiona supervises psychologists with an interest in Psychoanalytic Psychotherapy and Infant Observation.

-Fiona sees individuals who have eating and body image concerns and works with them to improve their relationship with their physical selves.
-Eating and body concerns can emerge, or re-emerge, during pregnancy and following the birth of a baby.
+Fiona sees individuals who have eating and body image concerns, which can emerge, or re-emerge, during pregnancy and following the birth of a baby.
 Working with a therapist can assist to make sense of, and provide some relief from, these anxieties and concerns.

 Babies are welcome in sessions.